This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 6 rows in set

-The Row_Limiting_Clause is used to limit the number of rows returned by a SELECT query.
-It is commonly used for pagination.
+Row_Limiting_Clause is used to limit the number of rows returned by a SELECT query and is commonly used for pagination.

 Note

-For more information about pagination queries, see Pagination queries.
+For more information and best practices on paginated queries, see Paginated queries.

 Example 1